-Most of the dynamic functions are named functions, examples are intensity, focus and iris.
-A majority of these named functions are cross fixture-type compatible which means that they will work across different types of fixtures.
-Other functions are of a more generic nature, for example Beam 1 or Effects 2 and is not cross fixture compatible.
+Most of the dynamic functions are named functions, for example Intensity, Focus or Iris.
+A majority of these named functions are $\frac{\text{cross fixture-type compatible}}{\text{cross fixture-type compatible}}$ - this means that they will work across different types of fixtures.

+Other functions are of a more generic nature, i.e. Beam 1 or Effects 2, but as the names implies, drag controls for these functions will show up on the corresponding fixture control [151].

-To define a dynamic function, check the relevant enable box and enter the address offset and minimum and maximum values.
+To define a function, check the relevant enable box and enter the fixtures DMX address offset and minimum and maximum values.

 If no special minimum or maximum values are required, enter 0 for minimum and 255 for maximum.
 IMPORTANT: Address offset values start at 0 not at 1 - this means that the first fixture control channel must be entered as 0.

-Entering minimum and maximum values do not impose a minimum or maximum constraint on the DMX output value (see global patch [201]), it just limits the 'active control interval' on the control to given interval.
+Entering minimum and maximum values do not impose a minimum or maximum constraint on the DMX output value (see global patch [312]), it just limits the 'active' area on the control inside to given interval.
 This means that two or more functions may 'share' the same fixture control channel using different value intervals.
-Functions that share control channel may even be allocated on different tabs (for example an iris function can share fixture control channel with a gobo function).
-It is not uncommon that fixtures have multiple functions allocated to the same control channel.
-On the fixture control, the drag control will show the current output value, either as decimal or percentage value.
-If the current output value is outside the legal range of the function, the drag bar displays a '?' as value indicator.
+The functions may even be allocated on different tabs (i.e. an iris function can share fixture control channel with a gobo function).
+It is not uncommon that fixtures have multiple functions like this allocated to the same control channel.

+On the fixture control, normally the drag control will show the current output value, either as decimal or percentage value.

+If the current output value is outside the legal range of the function, the drag bar control will use a '?' as value indicator.

-Some functions use limits other than min/max.
+Some functions uses limits other than min/max.
 For example the strobe function has entries for 'slow' and 'fast'.
-This is used for certain cross fixture-type compatible tunctions to allocate the same 'amount' of effect to all selected fixtures, regardless of type.
+This is used for certain cross fixture-type compatible functions, when several different types of fixtures are selected, to allocate the same 'amount' of effect to all selected fixtures.
+For example setting the strobe at 25% will instruct all selected fixtures to strobe at 25% speed (note that in real life a 25% setting may not necessarily result of 25% 'effect' - this depends entirely on how the fixture interprets the DMX values).

-Some functions have a name field - this may be used to enter a more specific name for the function of the control, e.g..
-'Speed' to indicate that this drag bar controls a speed parameter, or 'ColParm' to indicate that the drag bar controls a color parameter.
+Some of the functions have a name field - this may be used to enter a more specific name for the function of the control, i.e. 'Speed' to indicate that this drag bar controls a speed parameter, or 'ColParm' to indicate that the dragbar controls a color parameter.